yfLCJCXR/AttractingContributors-Hometown/README.md

-# Please add your favourite singer?.
+# Please add your favourite singer.

 # List of singers/artists
 1.